-Session 5
+Session 5　“How to Create a Flow of Investment Funding towards Solving Social Issues”

-Mr. Ito/ My name is Ito, and I am from Keio University.
+Ito/ My name is Ito, and I am from Keio University.
 Today our theme is “How to Create a Flow of Investment Funding towards Solving Social Issues.”
 We have a key word today that is “disability.”
-Usually we talk about grants, subsidies, or donations, but here we would like to discuss “Whether it is possible to sustain projects by investment funding.”
+Usually we talk about grants, subsidies, or donations, but here we would like to discuss “Whether or not it is possible to sustain projects by investment funding.”
 This is my research field at the university, and I am also a representative of Japan in an organization that consists of associations for social investment and various foundations in Asia.
 I expect to hear from the speakers about hands-on experiences.
 For today’s discussion, we already have received requests from former Duskin trainees in the audience.
 They want to know “How persons with disabilities can solve social issues by utilizing economic opportunities” and “How to get funding for that.”
 Keeping these two points in my mind, we will have our discussion.
 But first, I will talk about the current situation of investment funding towards solving social issues.
 Then I will ask three panelists who provide funding in different fields to make their presentations, and finally we will go into the discussion.

 First, we will talk about social investment.
 There are donation types of money and commercial types of investment.
 Social investment is like a hybrid.
 It is not just about using subsidies to run projects, but there are some projects that are able to make profits.
 In other words, social business is not about just doing business, but it is also about bringing social benefits, and it is growing.
 At the same time, on the other hand, some companies and investors have started to invest, not only for the sake of financial profits, but also for supporting social businesses through their investment activities.
 Where these two sides meet is where social investment happens.
 (Slide 3)

 There are different types of social investment.
 Some investors want to invest in areas where they can get high social values, but also they are looking for as many financial returns as ordinary commercial investments.
 But this is asking rather too much.
 Then, there are foundations that have subsidies available as grants, but in this case, money does not come back.
 For example, if you can get back half the amount or 80 percent of the money you paid, you may be able to recycle this repaid money to invest in new projects.
 From this perspective, some people have shifted their ideas from subsidies to investment.
 In this chart, we have what we call a spectrum of social enterprise.
-A spectrum is like a rainbow of colors.
-In a rainbow, the boundary between red and blue is not so clear, but the colors gradually change.
+A spectrum is like a rainbow of colours.
+In a rainbow, the boundary between red and blue is not so clear, but the colours gradually change.
 In the same way, you cannot clearly distinguish between social businesses versus non-social ones.
 Any company has some aspects of social benefit.
 It is a matter of a balance, whether you prioritize financial benefit or social benefit.
 In this chart, the yellow part on the left side shows a business that is pursuing social impact and not so much focusing on monetary profit.
 The dark red part on the right side shows a business that looks for more of financial returns.
 In this way, there are different types of businesses.
 Ordinary companies also are located somewhere on this spectrum.
 (Slide 4)